Triumph T20B Bantam Cub History

 released over the coming years including sports and off-road versions.

-BSA Bantam and Triumph Tiger Cub models was considered to further
+the BSA Bantam and Triumph Tiger Cub models was considered to further

-improve efficiencies and reduce costs.
+improve efficiencies and control costs.

 1959 Promotional photo